T-Troll/alienfx-tools/README.md

 Virtually any Alienware/Dell G-series notebook and desktop.
 Project Wiki have [more details and the list of tested devices](https://github.com/T-Troll/alienfx-tools/wiki/Supported-and-tested-devices-list).
+If your device not supported, you can [help me to support it](https://github.com/T-Troll/alienfx-tools/wiki/How-to-collect-data-for-the-new-light-device).

 ## Known issues
 - Some High-level (Dell) SDK functions can not work as designed.
 This may be fixed in upcoming AWCC updates.
 It's not an `alienfx-cli` bug.